Blandford-Znajek jets in MOdified Gravity: Acknowledgements

-We thank G. Grignani for his contributions in an early stage of this project.
+We thank G. Grignani for his contributions in an early stage of this project and R. Oliveri for useful comments.
+F.C.~acknowledges support by the ERC Advanced Grant “JETSET: Launching, propagation and emission of relativistic jets from binary mergers and across mass scales” (Grant No. 884631).
 F.C. and M.O.~acknowledge financial support of the Ministero dell’Istruzione dell’Università e della Ricerca (MUR) through the program “Dipartimenti di Eccellenza 2018-2022” (Grant SUPER-C).
 M.O.~acknowledge financial support from Fondo Ricerca di Base 2020 (MOSAICO) and 2021 (MEGA) of the University of Perugia.
 The work of MJR is partially supported through the NSF grant PHY-2012036, RYC-2016-21159, CEX2020- 001007-S and PGC2018-095976-B-C21, funded by MCIN/AEI/10.13039/501100011033.
 T.H. thanks Perugia University and F.C. and M.O. thank Niels Bohr Institute for hospitality.